-It is very important to be able to identify if your toddler is ready to take this big step of independence as toilet training is not only a physical matter but also cognitive and emotional one.
+It is very important to be able to identify if your toddler is ready to take this big step of independence, as toilet training is not only a physical matter but also cognitive and emotional one.
 Trying to train a child who is not ready can really extend the process.

-Generally parents begin potty training around the age of two, but don’t be surprised if your family pressures you to start earlier.
-Years ago, families began potty training at an early age because diapers had to be washed by hand, and even boiled!
+Generally, parents begin potty training around the age of two, but don’t be surprised if your family pressures you to start earlier.
+Years ago, families began potty training at an early age, because diapers had to be washed by hand, and even boiled!

-Before you start toilet training the most important thing is to know if your toddler is ready.
+Before you start toilet training, the most important thing to know is if your toddler is ready.
 Experts say that for a child to succeed in learning how to use the bathroom, he needs to feel the need to go, be able to understand what this feeling means, and be able to communicate verbally that he needs help to get to the bathroom.
 Some toddlers start showing these signs at 24 months, but others do not show the slightest interest until they are three years old or more.

 The best way to determine if your baby is ready to begin his potty training is to observe his behavior in general and his responses to any suggestion about using the toilet.
 Here are some questions you may want to ask yourself to know if you little one is ready:

 - Does he understand and follow simple instructions and requests?

 - Is he able to pull his pants down and back up?

 - Does he stay ‘dry’ for at least three or four hours?

 - Can he sit and stay in the same position for two to five minutes?